pipelinelabo/datalaiq-wiki/api/userfiles.md

 * Shared with a group the user is a member of
 * Global

- Each file *does* have a unique UUID used by Gravwell for storage; the admin API, documented below, allows administrators to manage user files by referring to their "ThingUUID".
+ Each file *does* have a unique UUID used by DatalaiQ for storage; the admin API, documented below, allows administrators to manage user files by referring to their "ThingUUID".

 ## Create a user file